Bertha McNeill: Death and legacy

-McNeill died on September 21, 1979, at the Wisconsin Avenue Nursing Home from arteriosclerosis.
+McNeill died on September 21, 1979, at the Wisconsin Avenue Nursing Home, from arteriosclerosis.
 She is remembered as an influential member of the peace movement and a leader whose activism linked peace to freedom, as well as economic and civic justice.
 A chapter on her life is included in the Notable American Women: A Biographical Dictionary Completing the Twentieth Century.
 This was the fifth volume in the series and was edited by historian Susan Ware, assisted by Stacy Braukman.
-The women who were included had to have died prior to 2000, and known for being influential or for contributing to pioneering or innovative work in their era.
+The women who were included had to have died prior to 2000, and be known for being influential or for contributing to pioneering or innovative work in their era.
 Some of McNeill's papers are housed in the Robert H. McNeill family collection at the Library of Congress, while some of those related to her WILPF activities are located in the Swarthmore College Peace Collection.